Scientific paper

 Environmental Rights and Conflicts over Raw Materials in Latin America.
 The Escazú Agreement Is Ready to Come into Force in 2021

-Günther Maihold.; Viktoria Reisch
+Günther Maihold and Viktoria Reisch

 2021